Update regarding impact of Covid-19 and opening up of campuses in autumn 2020

 Sound complicated?
 Don’t worry.
 This is fresh news and we are sure your university is hard at work to keep you up to date.

-What does this mean for international students accepted to studies this autumn (or those already in Sweden)?
+What does this mean for international students accepted to studies in autumn 2020 (or those already in Sweden)?

 It means that the chances that you can study on-campus this autumn is far greater than before this news.
 But we can’t yet say how this will impact your programme.